Yiheng323/Inferring-species-compositions-of-complex-fungal-communities-from-long--and-short-read-sequence-data/Data_analysis/Shotgun_metagenomics_analysis/README.md

 Step5 is to generate the community composition for each datasets, and compare the similarity of them with the gold standard analysis.
 This step is partially done in the Plot_figure5B script.

 Step6 is to apply progressive cut-offs on the query coverage and re-calculate the change of similarities between the gold standard classification and the 'best practice' of each dataset.
+After this step we could plot figure 5C, 5D and 5E using the Plot_figure5C&D&E script.